Snowblind (Styx song): Controversy

-Claims were made by anti-rock-music activists during the early 1980s that the song's lyrics were Satanistic and contained hidden backwards messages.
+Claims were made by anti-rock-music activists during the early 1980s that the song's lyrics were Satanic and contained hidden backwards messages.
 The line "I try so hard to make it so" when played in reverse was alleged to be "Satan moves through our voices".
 Aural inspection however suggests that any resemblance the line's reversed phonemes had to this phrase was slight, and likely coincidental.
 The protestors used "Snowblind" as one of several examples of rock songs that they claimed contained hidden Satanic phrases, and they lobbied the Arkansas State Senate for laws to require warning labels on records containing such messages.
-Later the Parents Music Resource Center and leader Tipper Gore condemned the song as "Satanistic".
+Later the Parents Music Resource Center and leader Tipper Gore condemned the song as "Satanic".

 Styx repeatedly and angrily dismissed these claims as baseless.
 Dennis DeYoung told Dallas radio show In the Studio host Redbeard that "Anyone who plays their records backwards is the Antichrist.
 We have enough trouble making these records sound right forward.
 People have nothing better to do.
 It's the name Styx (which means the river in the underground).
-Can you imagine attacking the guys who made "Babe?"
+Can you imagine attacking the guys who made "Babe"?
 I mean, please."

 Despite the band's protests, fundamentalist Christian groups were able to influence the Arkansas State Senate to pass a bill requiring that all records containing backward masking be labeled as such by the manufacturer.
 Cited in the legislation were albums by The Beatles, Pink Floyd, Electric Light Orchestra, Queen, and Styx.

 Partly as a response to the Arkansas ruling, the band created the concept album Kilroy Was Here, which included genuine backwards messages mocking their critics.
 "Snowblind" was the B-side of the album's first single, "Mr. Roboto".